MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-multi-geo.md

 # Microsoft 365 Multi-Geo

-With Microsoft 365 Multi-Geo, your organization can expand its Microsoft 365 presence to multiple geographic regions and/or countries within your existing tenant.
-Reach out to your Microsoft Account Team to sign up your Multi-National Company for Microsoft 365 Multi-Geo.

-With Microsoft 365 Multi-Geo, you can provision and store data at rest in the geo locations that you've chosen to meet data residency requirements, and at the same time unlock your global roll out of modern productivity experiences to your workforce.
+The Microsoft 365 Multi-Geo Capabilities add-on provides customers with the ability to expand their Microsoft 365 presence to multiple geographic regions or counties within a single existing Microsoft 365 tenant.
+Multi-Geo enables customers to manage data-at-rest locations at a granular level for their users, SharePoint sites, Microsoft 365 Groups, and Microsoft Teams teams level.
+Multi-Geo is targeted to customers who have a need to store customer data in multiple geographies at the same time to satisfy their data residency requirements and whose needs may change over time.

+Microsoft 365 Multi-Geo is designed to meet customers’ data residency requirements and allow for collaboration between and amongst the customers satellite location and preferred data locations.
+If customer requires performance optimization functionalities for Microsoft 365, see <a href="https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848" target="_blank">Network planning and performance tuning for Microsoft 365</a> or contact your support group.

+Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams are available for Multi-Geo configuration.
+See the data residency commitment sections for <a href="https://review.learn.microsoft.com/en-us/microsoft-365/enterprise/m365-dr-workload-exo?view=o365-worldwide&branch=kvice-ADR-new#data-residency-commitments-available" target="_blank">Exchange Online</a>, <a href="https://review.learn.microsoft.com/en-us/microsoft-365/enterprise/m365-dr-workload-spo?view=o365-worldwide&branch=kvice-ADR-new#data-residency-commitments-available" target="_blank">SharePoint Online and OneDrive for Business</a>, and <a href="https://review.learn.microsoft.com/en-us/microsoft-365/enterprise/m365-dr-workload-teams?view=o365-worldwide&branch=kvice-ADR-new#data-residency-commitments-available target="_blank">Microsoft Teams</a> for more details.

 For a video introduction to Microsoft 365 Multi-Geo, see [SharePoint Online and OneDrive Multi-Geo to control where your data resides](https://www.youtube.com/watch?v=Do9U3JuROhk).

 ## Multi-Geo architecture

 In a Multi-Geo environment, your Microsoft 365 tenant consists of a central location (where your Microsoft 365 subscription was originally provisioned) and one or more satellite locations.
-In a multi-geo tenant, the information about geo locations, groups, and user information, is mastered in Azure Active Directory (Azure AD).
+In a Multi-Geo enabled tenant, the information about geo locations, groups, and user information, is mastered in Azure Active Directory (Azure AD).
 Because your tenant information is mastered centrally and synchronized into each geo location, sharing and experiences involving anyone from your company contain global awareness.

 ![Screenshot of multi-geo map from the SharePoint admin center.](../media/multi-geo-world-map.png)

-Note that Microsoft 365 Multi-Geo is not designed for performance optimization, it is designed to meet data residency requirements.
-For information about performance optimization for Microsoft 365, see [Network planning and performance tuning for Microsoft 365](https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848) or contact your support group.

-## Terminology

-Here are the key terms used in describing Microsoft 365 Multi-Geo:

-- **Central location** - the geo location where your tenant was originally provisioned.
-- **Geo administrator** - An administrator who can administer one or more specified satellite locations.
-- **Geo code** - a three-letter code for a given geo location.
-- **Geo location** – A geographic location that can be used in a multi-geo tenant to host data, including Exchange mailboxes and OneDrive and SharePoint sites.
-- **Preferred Data Location (PDL)** – A user property set by the administrator that indicates where the geo location where the users Exchange mailbox and OneDrive should be provisioned.
-The PDL also determines where SharePoint sites that are created by the user are provisioned.
-- **Satellite location** – The geo locations where the geo-aware Microsoft 365 workloads (SharePoint, OneDrive, and Exchange) are enabled in a multi-geo tenant.
-- **Tenant** – An organization's representation in Microsoft 365 which typically has one or more domains associated with it (for example, contoso.com).

 ## Licensing

-Microsoft 365 Multi-Geo is available as an add-on to the following Microsoft 365 subscription plans for Enterprise Agreement customers with a minimum of 250 Microsoft 365 seats in their tenant, and a minimum of 5% of those seats using multi-geo.
+Microsoft 365 Multi-Geo is available as an add-on to the following Microsoft 365 subscription plans for Enterprise Agreement customers.
+Customers must purchase a number of Multi-Geo licenses equal to or greater than 5% of their total eligible seats.
 User subscription licenses must be on the same Enterprise Agreement as the Multi-Geo Services licenses.
 Please contact your Microsoft account team for details.

 - Microsoft 365 F1, F3, E3, or E5
 - Office 365 F3, E1, E3, or E5